Chris Mepham: Breakthrough (2016–2019)

 After the departure of centre-back Harlee Dean on 30 August 2017, Mepham was promoted into the first team squad and signed a new five-year contract.
 He made his first start for the club in a 3–1 EFL Cup third round defeat to Norwich City on 19 September 2017 and gave away the penalty which led to the Canaries' opening goal.
 After appearing sporadically throughout the autumn, a head injury suffered by John Egan in December allowed Mepham a run in the team from the Christmas period until early February 2018.
 An achilles injury suffered by Andreas Bjelland in mid-March allowed Mepham back into the team and he scored the first senior goal of his career with the equaliser in a 1–1 draw with Sheffield United on Good Friday.
 He finished the 2017–18 season with 23 appearances and one goal.

 Mepham began the 2018–19 season as the Bees' undisputed first-choice centre back in league matches, but was sent off for the first time in his career for two bookable offences committed during a 1–0 defeat to Bristol City on 20 October 2018.
 He made 27 appearances before departing the club for a club-record transfer fee in January 2019.
-During his two-and-a-half seasons as a professional at Griffin Park, Mepham made 48 appearances and scored one goal.
+During his two and a half seasons as a professional at Griffin Park, Mepham made 48 appearances and scored one goal.

-AFC Bournemouth
+Bournemouth

-On 22 January 2019, Mepham signed a long-term contract with Premier League club AFC Bournemouth for an undisclosed fee, reported to be £12 million.
+On 22 January 2019, Mepham signed a long-term contract with Premier League club Bournemouth for an undisclosed fee, reported to be £12 million.
 Eight days later, he made his debut for the club as a substitute for Junior Stanislas late in a 4–0 win over Chelsea.
 He continued to be regularly selected within the back line at Bournemouth due to the absence of Steve Cook through injury.
 Mepham finished the 2018–19 season with Bournemouth having made 13 Premier League appearances in total.

 On 10 August 2019, Mepham scored his first Premier League goal, and his first ever goal for the Cherries, in a 1–1 home draw against newly promoted Sheffield United.
 Mepham made a further ten appearances in the Premier League for the Cherries throughout the first half of the 2019–20 season, including a starring role in a 1–0 away win and clean sheet at Chelsea on 14 December.
 However, Mepham would suffer a "significant knee injury" in the FA Cup game against Luton Town on 4 January, which would potentially rule him out for up to three months.

+Sunderland (loan)

+On 30 August 2024, Mepham joined Sunderland on a season-long loan.
+He made his debut in the 1-0 victory over Middlesbrough on 21 September 2024.
+On 8 March 2025, Mepham scored his first goal for Sunderland, proving to be the winner in a 2–1 victory against Cardiff, which was also his first goal for over four years.